 While the City is required by law to make an annual contribution toward reducing its unfunded pension liability, there is no such requirement for retiree health and life insurance benefits.
-Similar to pensions, employees earn these other postemployment benefits (OPEB) over their years of service, but do not actually receive them until retirement.
-The most recent independent actuarial valuation, as of June 30, 2013, valued the City of Boston's unfunded liability for these benefits at \$2.1 billion.

-In FY08, the City was required to follow new Governmental Accounting Standards Board (GASB) requirements to identify and disclose this estimated liability.
-At the same time, the City also voluntarily began to annually allocate funds to reduce the OPEB liability.
+In FY08, the City followed new Governmental Accounting Standards Board (GASB) requirements to identify and disclose this estimated liability, and also began voluntary annual allocations to fund the liability.
 Annual allocations are retained in an irrevocable Trust Fund, authorized through the City's acceptance of M.G.L.
-Ch32B s20, summarized in Table 2.
+Chapter 32B section 20.
+As of December 31, 2015 the Fund had a balance of \$369 million.

-The Annual Required Contribution (ARC) for the City (including the PHC) to significantly reduce the OPEB liability over a 30 year period is projected at \$173.8 million in FY16, as shown in Table 3.

-The City will fund \$175 million of the ARC in FY16, through a combination of pay-as-you-go benefit payments for current retirees as discussed in the previous section, and a \$40 million FY16 allocation to the Trust to continue to build Trust assets.
-The PHC will also deposit an additional \$2.25 million to the Trust.
+The Annual Required Contribution (ARC) for the City to significantly reduce the OPEB liability over a 30 year period is projected at \$178.4 million in FY17, as shown in Table 2. \$163.8 million (92%) of this amount will be funded through a combination of pay-as-you-go benefit payments for current retirees (included in health care costs discussed in previous section), a \$40 million FY17 allocation by the City to the Trust, and an additional \$2.25 million deposit by the BPHC into the Trust.